dongmeic/RTP/README.md

 3. Facilities

-4. Access to opportunities (off-peak and peaking)
+4. Access to opportunities (off-peak and peaking, from the travel demand model)

 · Workplace accessibility auto

 · Workplace accessibility transit

-5. Communities of concern
+5. Historically excluded populations (Title VI data)

-6. Households and employment
+6. Households and employment (from UrbanSim)

 7. Land use